-The are two main methods of transporting vehicles internationally and they do affect the cost.
-The first, and most common, is “RORO” transport, which stands for roll on, roll off.
+The are two main methods of Shipping cars overseas and they do affect the cost.
+The first is ocean transport, and the most common of this, is “RORO” shipping, which stands for roll on, roll off.
 Essentially, the vehicle is driven onto a ship, where it is then secured for transport, then driven off upon arrival.
 The other method is transporting the vehicle in a large shipping container (also aboard a ship).
 Container shipping is generally cheaper and it also allows for other items to be delivered along with the car.
 There is a third option, air freight, which is a premium service and costs two to four times more than standard methods.

-Here are some price estimates for shipping a car to different countries from the U.S. Remember, these are only ballpark figures: they assume the cheapest method of transport from shipping port to shipping port and do not include the cost of domestic or overland auto transport, or the import fees of specific countries.
+Here are some price estimates for shipping a car to different countries from the U.S. Remember, these are only ballpark figures: they assume the cheapest method of transport from a shipping port to a destination port and do not include the cost of domestic or overland auto transport, or the import fees of specific countries.

 - U.S. to Australia - $2,500